SivadineshPonrajan/Arduino/RC_BLE_CAR/README.md

 # RC_BLE_CAR

- Here you can find the code for controlling the diy car using the bluetooth module.
+Code for controlling the DIY car using the bluetooth module.